Self-love is an important part of self-care. When you’re ready to reset and recharge, you can use these tips as inspiration to love yourself more.

 As airlines like to remind us, it’s important to put on your own oxygen mask before helping others do the same.
 Because if you run out of air, it becomes a lot harder to help anyone, including yourself.

 There are so many ways to practice self-love — the options truly are limitless.
-But if you’re looking for some ideas to get started, these are some great first steps.
+It may start with self-care and self-respect.

 1. Plan your escape